Louka-Gennies/Cocktail-Odyssey/README.md

 - JSON Web Tokens (JWT) for authentication
 - bcryptjs for password hashing

-## Project Structure

-Cocktail-Odyssey/
-├── backend/
-│   ├── database/
-│   ├── routes/
-│   ├── .env
-│   ├── package.json
-│   └── server.js
-└── frontend/
-    ├── app.js
-    ├── index.html
-    ├── styles.css
-    └── package.json

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 - Cocktail recipes and images are for demonstration purposes only
 - Icons provided by Bootstrap Icons

-This README provides a comprehensive overview of your Cocktail Odyssey project, including setup instructions, features, API endpoints, and the technology stack.
-You can customize it further by adding screenshots, more detailed installation instructions, or any other project-specific information.